 Flexible and attractive Interest rate – Interest rate vary for self-employed and salaried.
 Also, it depends on the property type, if it’s a commercial property that is usually expensive so interest rates are different and for residential property, rates are different.
 The interest rates are also flexible depending on the prime lending rate.
 The rates keep varying with respect to dynamic prime lending rate.

 Excellent service – This loan provides a door to door service in order to get the formalities completed.
 However, some banks might not provide this service.

 - Partnership firms

 Following documents are required for taking a loan against property.
 Some of the documents might vary for a salaried individual or someone who is self-employed.

-ID proof and valid proof of residence – Passport, Aadhar card, Voter ID, Driving licence, Electricity bill, telephone bill
+ID proof and valid proof of residence – Passport, Aadhar card, Voter ID, Driving license, Electricity bill, telephone bill

 Photograph – Passport size photograph